nandabritto/PP5/README.md

 ### **Boxes Page**

-1. Cards with all available boxes are present on this page with image, description and price.
+1. Cards with all available boxes are present on this page with images, descriptions and prices.

 <img width="400" src="">

-2. Buttons are available in each card to lead user to add the box directly to the cart or customize it
+2. Buttons are available on each card to lead the user to add the box directly to the cart or customize it

 <img width="400" src="">

 ### **Boxes Details Page**

-1. A card with all box information are available to the user (box name, description, image, standart products, selectable products and price)
+1. A card with all box information are available to the user (box name, description, image, standard products, selectable products and price)

 <img width="700" src="media/readme/features_ss/box_details.jpg">

-2. The user can customize the box choosing 5 items from checkbox list before add the box to cart.
-In case the user dont customize the box, 5 surprise items will be added to their box in the cart page.
+2. The user can customize the box by choosing five items from the checkbox list before adding the box to the cart.
+If the user doesn't customize the box, five surprise items will be added to their box on the cart page.

-3. User's reviews are availabe on the bottom of the box card and can be viewed by all customers (logged or not)
+3. User's reviews are available on the bottom of the box card and can be viewed by all customers (logged or not)

 <img width="500" src="media/readme/features_ss/users_review_box.jpg">

-4. A logged user can add a review about the box clicking on Add Product Review button.
+4. A logged user can add a review about the box by clicking on Add Product Review button.

 <img width="400" src="media/readme/features_ss/add_review_button.jpg">